Pūkaha has launched a Conservation Training qualification in collaboration with UCOL and local iwi.

 ABOUT THE SCHOLARSHIPS

-There are two scholarships of $500 each to be awarded in November 2020 for UCOL students enrolling in the New Zealand Certificate in Conservation (Operations) Level 4.
+There are two scholarships of $500 each to be awarded in late February 2021 for UCOL students enrolling in the New Zealand Certificate in Conservation (Operations) Level 4.

 One scholarship is for a student of Rangitāne whakapapa.